quanvo87/AphidClient/README.md

 1. Instructions for install swift snapshots and previews can be found [here](https://swift.org/download/)

-  Install the Dispatch library on your toolchain with:
+  On Linux, you must install the Dispatch library on your toolchain with:

   ```
    export SWIFT_HOME=$PWD/swift-toolchains/swift-DEVELOPMENT-SNAPSHOT-2016-06-20-a-ubuntu15.10/